Shahraaz/codeforcesSubmissionMatcher/README.md

 This code checks if code written in [toMatch.txt](https://github.com/Shahraaz/codeforcesSubmissionMatcher/blob/master/toMatch.txt) is a prefix of submission on codeforces status page(Contest Id is to be provided by you in main.py).

 Keep in mind Codeforces has a different format for code.
+All new line, tabs, spaces are converted to space itself.

 Original